Computational advances and challenges in simulations of turbulence and star formation: Cosmic-ray hydrodynamics

 The importance of cosmic rays (CRs), i.e., charged particles traveling at relativistic velocities, to the structure of the ISM and galaxy evolution has long been recognized \citep{Beck2016}.
 CRs are thought to be primarily produced by diffusive shock acceleration (first-order Fermi acceleration) in supernova remnants \citep{Bell2004}.
-Within the ISM, the CR pressure is comparable to both thermal and magnetic pressures, making CRs a key regulator of the star formation rate \citep{BirnboimBalbergTeyssier2015,RuszkowskiYangZweibel2017}.
+Within the ISM, the CR pressure is comparable to both thermal and magnetic pressures, making CRs a key regulator of the SFR \citep{BirnboimBalbergTeyssier2015,RuszkowskiYangZweibel2017}.
 Bursts of star formation and AGN activity can further accelerate CRs, driving large-scale galactic winds \citep{BoothEtAl2013,HanaszEtAl2013,GirichidisEtAl2016,RuszkowskiYangZweibel2017}.

-Most CRHD studies to date have focused on the impact of CRs at galactic scales.
+Most cosmic-ray hydrodynamics (CRHD) studies to date have focused on the impact of CRs at galactic scales.
 However, their role at smaller scales is equally important.
-CRs are an important source of ionization in dense molecular gas, thereby altering chemical abundances and reaction rates \citep[e.g.,][]{JoergensenBellocheGarrod2020} and controlling magnetic resistivity in molecular clouds, cores, and disks.
-Despite this, very few numerical studies have explicitly modeled CR propagation within molecular clouds; most star formation simulations either neglect CRs entirely or assume a constant ionization rate.
+CRs are an important source of ionization in dense molecular gas, thereby altering chemical abundances and reaction rates \citep[e.g.,][]{BisbasEtAl2017,JoergensenBellocheGarrod2020}, gas temperatures \citep[e.g.,][]{PapadopoulosEtAl2011,GachesOffnerBisbas2019}, and the magnetic resistivity in molecular clouds, cores, and disks \citep[e.g.,][]{PadovaniEtAl2014,Wurster2021}, which in turn shapes the gas dynamics.
+In the extreme limit of CR-dominated star-forming environments, elevated gas temperatures could lead to a top-heavy IMF \citep{PapadopoulosEtAl2011}.
+Despite these implications, very few numerical studies have explicitly modeled CR propagation within molecular clouds; most star formation simulations either neglect CRs entirely or assume a constant ionization rate.

 Recent theoretical and observational studies highlight that CR processes within star-forming regions cannot be ignored.
 Protostellar jets, accretion shocks, and expanding HII regions can accelerate low-energy ($\lesssim100\,\mathrm{GeV}$) CRs in situ \citep{PadovaniEtAl2020}, enhancing the local CR ionization rate with strong consequences for thermodynamics and chemistry \citep{GachesOffner2018,GachesOffnerBisbas2019}.
-Elevated CR ionization increases coupling between gas and magnetic fields, which can either promote compact disk formation or suppress disks altogether \citep{ZhaoEtAl2020}.
+Elevated CR ionization increases the coupling between the gas and magnetic fields and the efficacy of magnetic braking, which can either promote compact disk formation or suppress disks altogether \citep{ZhaoEtAl2020Hall}.
+A variety of numerical studies have shown that protostellar disks forming in weakly ionized, non-ideal MHD-dominated environments tend to be larger than those forming in higher-ionization conditions, satisfying the ideal MHD limit \citep{ZhaoEtAl2020Hall,ZhaoEtAl2021,Wurster2021,AhmadEtAl2025}.